jonathanmcchesney/nextjs-uni-dash/README.md

 Benefits:

 * **Flexibility**: You can easily model complex data (e.g., programs, courses, users) without rigid schemas, which suits evolving data structures like student information or schedules.
-* **Scalability**: MongoDB handles large amounts of data and can scale horizontally, which is ideal if your university app grows with more users and tasks.
+* **Scalability**: MongoDB handles large amounts of data and can scale horizontally, which is ideal if the app grows with more users and tasks.
-* **Fast Development**: MongoDB's document model is close to how data is structured in your app, allowing quick development and iteration.
+* **Fast Development**: MongoDB's document model is close to how data is structured here, allowing quick development and iteration.

 Downsides: